Placing your money with Standard Bank Offshore can provide expatriates with a range of offshore banking benefits including:

 The islands have modern legislation on banking, collective investment funds, insurance, investments and trust companies to protect the investor and ensure that the industry is highly regulated.
 In addition, specific legislation exists to maintain the reputation designed to keep the Islands free of the proceeds of drug trafficking, insider dealing and money laundering.

 The Manx exercise their extensive political and legislative independence through their ancient parliament, Tynwald.
-Standard & Poor's have awarded the Isle of Man an AA+ rating while Moody's have awarded the Island a AAA sovereign credit rating.
+Moody's have awarded the Island a Aa1 sovereign credit rating.
 Visit the Isle of Man Government website for more information.

 Standard Bank Isle of Man Limited (“SBIoML”) is licensed by the Isle of Man Financial Supervision Commission.
 The Isle of Man has a Financial Services Ombudsman Scheme covering disputes relating to financial services offered in or from the Isle of Man to individuals.
 Deposits made with SBIoML are covered by the Depositors’ Compensation Scheme as set out in the Depositors’ Compensation Scheme Regulations 2010.

 Both Islands possess a highly skilled population to support the continued success of the industry.
 The Isle of Man Government’s policy is to be both economically competitive and internationally responsible in supporting the interests of our people.
 Please visit the Freedom to Flourish website for more information.